Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 A skill in this collection is what happens when you take the specific expert you'd want in the room, encode their voice and questioning discipline and structured output format, and give them one command each.

 Not pair-programming tools.
 Not chatbot wrappers with a clever preamble.
 Not generic productivity skills dressed up in engineer voice.
-Five distinct personas, each calibrated to one decision type.
+Eleven distinct personas, each calibrated to one decision type.

 What makes each skill unique.

 Every skill shares the same underlying discipline (see Shared discipline).
-What makes each one load-bearing is the specific lens — the specific expert — the specific questioning protocol.
-Five characters, not one chatbot five times.
+Eleven characters, not one chatbot eleven times.

 /scrutiny